 Are you the sort who likes to get every single last drop of toothpaste out of the tube?
 Do you stand at the bathroom sink obsessing about it, pinching the tube until all feeling has left your fingertips?
-Why not create a Toothpaste Squeezer to take the load off!
+Then, why not create a Toothpaste Squeezer to take the load off!
 The one that we checked out was on Thingiverse.
 It is printed in three separate parts and is wide enough for most everyday tubes of toothpaste.

 20. A Headphone Stand

 Most of us listen to music, and for those who are emphatic about it, why not create a headphone stand?
 Again there are plenty of designs out there for varying shapes, tastes and sizes.
-Go check it out … or stay with us as we continue, the choice is yours.
-No … please stay, we’re nowhere near done!
+Go check it out … or stay with us as we continue.
+The choice is yours.
+No … please stay; we’re nowhere near done!